jshlydnzl/data-scraper/README.md

 ```

 **3. Analyze Your Data**
 A file named `unclean_data.csv` will be automatically generated.
-You can then load this into Excel to practice Data Cleaning (TRIM, XLOOKUP, Pivot Tables), or run it through the `ullr` CLI to audit the data quality!
+You can then load this into Excel to practice Data Cleaning (TRIM, XLOOKUP, Pivot Tables)!